 Figure 1.
 Schematic of humanization in the RenMab™ mouse

-2. Accurate humanization ensures that the RenMab™ Mouse has a completely developed immune system comparable to the wild-type mouse
+2. Accurate humanization ensures that the RenMab™ Mouse has a completely developed immune system comparable to that of wild-type mouse

 A complete analysis of the immune organs and tissues showed that the RenMab™ Mouse is highly comparable to the wild-type mouse.
-There is no significant difference in spleen weight between the RenMab™ Mouse and the wild-type mouse.
-The numbers, differentiation and maturation patterns of immune cells, including B cells, T cells, and NK cells, are also highly comparable between the RenMab™ Mouse and the wild-type mouse (Figure 2).
+Our data has revealed that is no significant difference between the immune cells and immune tissues of RenMab™ Mouse and that of wild-type mouse.

 3. The high diversity of antibody gene expression significantly boosts the abundance of antibody drug development

-The RenMab™ Mouse contains full-length sequences of genes that encode for human antibody variable H and κ light chains domains, and can, therefore, express more diverse antibody molecules than other commercially available humanized mouse models.
-The components of different antibody isotypes in the serum of the RenMab™ Mouse are nearly the same as those of the wild-type mouse (Figure 3).
+The RenMab™ Mouse expresses more diverse antibody molecules than other commercially available humanized mouse models.
+The components of different antibody isotypes in the serum of the RenMab™ Mouse are nearly the same as those of the wild-type mouse.
 The genes that encode for human antibody variable domains in the RenMab™ Mouse can be widely used, with a diversity of VDJ recombination.
-Taken together, the RenMab™ Mouse can produce even more therapeutic antibodies, which facilitates the development of antibody drugs.
+Taken together, the RenMab™ Mouse can produce a rich variety of therapeutic antibodies, which facilitates the development of antibody drugs.

 1) The genes that encode for human antibody variable domains are highly intact